stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 ### Transaction Fees

-The user pays the transaction fee for their sBTC peg-in transaction.
-Stackers do not pay a STX transaction fee, but instead require miners to include their peg-in authorization transaction in the next block they sign.
+The user pays the transaction fee for their sBTC deposit transaction.
+Stackers do not pay a STX transaction fee, but instead require miners to include their deposit authorization transaction in the next block they sign.

-### Two-phase Peg-In
+### Two-phase Deposit

 Users may not be able to send a Bitcoin transaction with an `OP_RETURN` output.
 For example, this is difficult to do or is unsupported in some Bitcoin wallets, especially custodial wallets.
-To support these users, a 3rd party could simply send peg-in transaction on their behalf.
-The user would simply pay the 3rd party the requisite Bitcoin to peg-in, and the 3rd party would generate and send the peg-in transaction for them.
+To support these users, a 3rd party could simply send deposit transaction on their behalf.
+The user would simply pay the 3rd party the requisite Bitcoin to deposit, and the 3rd party would generate and send the deposit transaction for them.

-## Peg-Out
+## Withdraw

-Pegging out is the act of redeeming sBTC for BTC (Figure 2).
+Withdrawing is the act of redeeming sBTC for BTC (Figure 2).
 To redeem sBTC for BTC, the user first sends a Stacks trnsaction to `.sbtc` to indicate the following: